Greeks in Malta: Norman-Byzantine and Rhodian diasporas

 Other groups of Greeks appeared in that context.
 In July 1401, the Crown of Aragon (which included Sicily and Malta from 1409) banned the release of Greek, Circassian, Albanian, Ruthenian, Bulgarian and Vlach slaves.
 From the 16th century on, most Greeks who arrived in Malta did so as a result of displacement by the Ottoman Empire (see Ottoman wars in Europe).
 Following a siege in 1522, the Knights Hospitaller were chased out Rhodes and granted possession of Malta.
 Rhodian Greeks followed them there, numbering in the hundreds or as many as 3,000 to 5,000 individuals (up to 20% of the total population).
-Overall, most migrants were initially Orthodox—however, Rhodians most likely included Latin- and Byzantine-Rite Catholics.
+Overall, most migrants were initially Eastern Orthodox—however, Rhodians most likely included parishoners of the Latin Church and Greek Byzantine Catholics.

-Orthodox and Catholic Greeks from Hospitaller Malta and Maltese-occupied Tripoli were granted the privilege of trading with Muslim states, and integrated commercially with the larger Greek diaspora.
+Eastern Orthodox and Catholic Greeks from Hospitaller Malta and Maltese-occupied Tripoli were granted the privilege of trading with Muslim states, and integrated commercially with the larger Greek diaspora.
 In tandem, Greek seafarers contributed to the birth of Maltese privateering.
 Already in the 1530s, the archipelago was home to prosperous Greek Maltese merchants Sydero Metaxí and Stammato Galanti.
-Orthodox Rhodians settled in Malta-proper included priest Angelo Metaxí and the prosperous Fundomali family of Birgu.
+Eastern Orthodox Rhodians settled in Malta-proper included priest Angelo Metaxí and the prosperous Fundomali family of Birgu.
 Among the Catholic descendants of this Rhodian diaspora was the adventurer Iacob Heraclid.
 Born at Birkirkara in 1527, he claimed the thrones of Samos and Chios, and would eventually serve as Prince of Moldavia in the 1560s.
 Propagated and partly distorted by the Hospitallers, accounts of Heraclid's career have left traces in Maltese literature and historiography.

 With four parish churches mentioned in early records, Birgu remained the center of Greek Rhodian immigration.
 In 1565, during the Great Siege of Malta, Greeks from that town joined a militia company mainly staffed by Maltese locals.
 Following the Hospitaller relocation from Birgu to Valletta, Greek converts were invited to the latter city, and were granted the Church of St Nicholas.
 Despite being a Catholic state, Hospitaller Malta remained somewhat tolerant of the Orthodox presence and, by 1621, the Greek Orthodox community in the archipelago had established direct contacts with the Patriarchate of Constantinople.
 It is likely that Malta and Gozo answered to the Archbishopric of Ohrid, through a suffragan located at Agrigento.